Operation Midway Blitz: September

 On September 6, thousands of people protested in the Chicago Loop against Trump sending ICE and the National Guard.
 A similar protest was held outside of the Great Lakes Naval Base in North Chicago, Illinois, where federal agents were being sent for the operation.
 Additional protests against Trump sending ICE and the National Guard to Chicago were held in Joliet, Illinois, and Rockford, Illinois.
-That same day on Truth Social, Trump posted an AI image of himself depicting himself as an officer in the film Apocalypse Now, stating “Chicago is about to find out why it’s called the Department of WAR”, a post that was sharply criticized by state and city officials.
+That same day on Truth Social, Trump posted an AI image depicting him as an officer in the film Apocalypse Now, stating "Chicago is about to find out why it's called the Department of WAR", a post that was sharply criticized by state and city officials.

-On September 12, ICE agents in Franklin Park, Illinois shot and killed Silverio Villegas-Gonzalez.
-After Villegas-Gonzalez was stopped at a traffic stop, he tried to flee and struck an officer with his car.
-The injured ICE officer was released from the hospital after being treated for "severe back injuries, lacerations to the hand and substantial tears on his knee".
-DHS officials released a statement stating: "During a vehicle stop, the subject resisted and attempted to drive his vehicle into the arrest team, striking an officer and subsequently dragging him as he fled the scene.
+On September 12, ICE agents in Franklin Park, Illinois, shot and killed Silverio Villegas González.
+After Villegas González was pulled over in his car by two ICE agents, he was shot as he tried to flee, dragging one of the officers with his car, according to DHS officials.
+He died of multiple gunshot wounds.
+The injured ICE officer was later released from the hospital after being treated for "severe back injuries, lacerations to the hand and substantial tears on his knee", according to DHS.
+According to a statement issued by DHS, "During a vehicle stop, the subject resisted and attempted to drive his vehicle into the arrest team, striking an officer and subsequently dragging him as he fled the scene.
 Fearing for his life, the officer discharged his firearm and struck the subject".
+However bodycam footage recorded by a local police officer responding to the incident contradicted DHS's injury claims.
+On the video, the ICE officer, standing in front of the camera, is heard saying the injuries he sustained were "nothing major".
+Later, he walked to the ambulance that took him to the hospital.

-El Grito Festival, a festival celebrating Mexican Independence Day scheduled to take place in Grant Park on September-13-14, was postponed due to news of increased ICE activity in Chicago.
+El Grito Festival, a festival celebrating Mexican Independence Day scheduled to take place in Grant Park on September 13–14, was postponed due to news of increased ICE activity in Chicago.
 A separate celebration was held in the Pilsen neighborhood of Chicago on September 15.